 To better understand the topic of reading electrical data, let's introduce a few concepts.
 These will be for electricity, but the same applies to electricity.

-The following descriptions are not strict technical definitions.
+The following descriptions are simplified and do not strictly follow the technical definitions.

 Combination of an energy source (e.g. battery, power supply) connected by wire (e.g. with a copper or aluminum cable) with elements that process it (e.g. light bulb, loudspeaker, processor).

 Element of circuit which provides the voltage or current - constant (DC) or alternate (AC).
 For example, power supply.